PGY2 Emergency Medicine Residency Program

 Program Director

-Title: Clinical Specialist, Emergency Medicine
+Title: Clinical Pharmacy Specialist, Emergency Medicine

-Education: Doctor of Pharmacy, University of Michigan
+Education: Doctor of Pharmacy, Drake University College of Pharmacy

 The Johns Hopkins Hospital